 Earning cash back on pharmacy purchases is often as simple as using a grocery rewards card at a supermarket’s prescription counter, but there are a few other tricks to make the most of your drugstore rewards.

-- Take advantage of drugstores’ loyalty programs.
-You can use the CVS ExtraCare and myWalgreens programs to stack extra discounts on top of your credit card.
+- Take advantage of drugstore loyalty programs.
+You can use the CVS ExtraCare and myWalgreens programs to stack extra discounts.

 - Centralize your spending.
 Shopping at drugstores tends to be pricier than convenience stores or supermarkets, but the rewards from shifting your small purchases to drugstores can add up over time.
 Tip: Taking advantage of the Citi Rewards+® Card’s point roundup feature on these small items and pooling rewards with the Citi Premier® Card is an easy way to squeeze out more points per dollar.

 - Pair your cards.
 Like the Citi Rewards+ combo, you can stretch your rewards a bit further by combining your cards’ features.
-For example, you can funnel the rewards earned on grocery store pharmacy purchases through the Chase Sapphire Reserve® card’s Pay Yourself Back 1.5 percent boosted redemption feature (until April 30, 2021) for essentially 5.5 percent cash back toward grocery store purchases.
+For example, you can funnel the rewards earned on grocery store pharmacy purchases through the Chase Sapphire Reserve® card’s Pay Yourself Back your points are worth 50% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories (until April 30, 2021) for essentially 4.5 percent cash back toward grocery store purchases.
 You could use the Reserve’s $300 annual travel credit to cover future pharmacy purchases at grocery stores until Jun.
 30, 2021.